 PHI targets growing companies and the statistics shown in Figure 10 reflect this.
-An analysis of the portfolio at the end of July shows that, on average, PHI's holdings have achieved earnings growth at twice the average of the MSCI Asia ex Japan index and that they deliver a higher return on equity.
-The faster growth comes with a higher price tag resulting in a higher p/e ratio (but this is also distorted because many of PHI's holdings are at a relatively early stage it is ploughing money into research and development and funding expansion.
+An analysis of the portfolio at the end of July shows that, on average, PHI's holdings have achieved earnings growth at twice the average of the MSCI Asia ex Japan index and that they deliver a higher ROE.
+The faster growth comes with a higher price tag resulting in a higher p/e ratio (but this is also distorted because many of PHI's holdings are at a relatively early stage it is ploughing money into R&D and funding expansion.
 While many investee companies generate substantial amounts of cash, the level of investment means that they do not have the free cash flow of more, low growth, mature businesses, consequently PHI's holdings are much less likely to be financing themselves with debt.

--10 Historic earnings growth (%)

-Return on equity (%) Debt/equity ratio (%) Price/earnings ratio
+25 22.9 19.2 20 15.4 15 13 12.4 11 10 5.7 0 -5 -4.5 -10 Historic earnings growth Return on equity (%) Debt/equity ratio (%) Price/earnings ratio ■ PHI ■ Benchmark